jasion22/Profile_updation22/README.md

 - 👋 Hello there!
-I'm [Your Name], a passionate Electronics and Communication graduate with a knack for turning ideas into reality through IoT, open hardware, circuit designing, and programming.
+I'm Jaison Jacob, a passionate Electronics and Communication graduate with a knack for turning ideas into reality through IoT, open hardware, circuit designing, and programming.
 - 🔌 With hands-on experience in designing circuits and programming microcontrollers, I thrive on creating innovative solutions that bridge the gap between the digital and physical worlds.
 - 💡 My journey into the world of electronics began with a curiosity to understand how things work, and it has since evolved into a lifelong passion for exploring the possibilities of technology.
 - 🛠️ Whether it's tinkering with Arduino boards, delving into Raspberry Pi projects, or diving deep into embedded systems, I'm always eager to take on new challenges and push the boundaries of what's possible.